 Expanding a business can be tricky.
 Some of it is knowing when the timing is right, but often growth is unexpected, driven by sales and the need to satisfy rapidly changing customer needs.

 This can lead to some tough calls.
-To help you make the right call, we’ve included some of the main topics that come up with business growth, planned or unplanned.
+To help you call the right play, we’ve included some of the main topics that come up with business growth, planned or unplanned.

 MO’ MONEY, MO’ MONEY!